BalajiLeninrajan/ml-api-camp-ext/README.md

     ```js
     ...
     export async function generateCaptionML(textData, labelData) {
-        const modelId = "amazon.titan-text-lite-v1"; // The foundation model we want to use
+        const modelId = "amazon.titan-text-lite-v1"; // The foundation model we want to use(TBD)
             const prompt = // The prompt we're going to send to the LLM
                 "Write a caption for an image picturing the phrases " +
                 textData.join(", ") + // Adding the texTract results to the prompt